 Mattingly recalled those early minutes in Mission Control after the explosion.

 “The philosophy was ‘never get in the way of success,’” said Mattingly, speaking at a 2010 event at the Smithsonian Air and Space Museum.
 “We had choices, we debated about turning immediately around and coming home or going around the moon.
 In listening to all of those discussions, we never closed the door about any option of getting home.
 We didn’t know yet how we were going to get there, but you always make sure you don’t take a step that would jeopardize it.”

 And so, with the help of their teams, the two Flight Directors quickly ran through all the options, the pros and cons, and – again – within 53 minutes after the accident they made the decision to have the crew continue their trajectory around the Moon.

-Later, when Jim Lovell commented on viewing the damaged Service Module when it was jettisoned before the crew re-entered Earth’s atmosphere, “There’s a black streak on the Service Module’s engine bell,” it was indeed an ominous look at what might have ensued using it for a quick return to Earth.
+Later, when Jim Lovell commented on viewing the damaged Service Module when it was jettisoned before the crew re-entered Earth’s atmosphere — “There’s one whole side of that spacecraft missing.
+Right by the high gain antenna, the whole panel is blown out, almost from the base to the engine,” — it was indeed an ominous look at what might have ensued using it for a quick return to Earth.

 Kranz described the scene in an interview with historians at the Honeysuckle Creek Tracking Station in Australia:

 “We had many problems here – we had a variety of survival problems, we had electrical management, water management, and we had to figure out how to navigate because the stars were occluded by the debris cloud surrounding the spacecraft.
 Basically we had to turn a two day spacecraft into a four and a half day spacecraft with an extra crewmember to get the crew back home.
 We were literally working outside the design and test boundaries of the spacecraft so we had to invent everything as we went along.”